lcjj346/ML-Data-Validator/README.md

 ## FAQ

 **Q: Do I need to provide training data?**
-A: Yes, but we include 4 pre-trained models (phone, email, name, country) with 1,500+ training examples.
+A: Yes, but we include 10 pre-trained models (phone, email, name, country, address, age, blood_sugar, custom_company, and more) with 2,000+ training examples.
 You can use these immediately or train your own.

 **Q: How much training data do I need?**
 A: Minimum 50-100 examples (mix of valid and invalid).
 More is better.
-Our phone validator uses 906 examples and achieves high accuracy.
+Our validators range from 98-565 examples and achieve high accuracy.

 **Q: Can I validate multiple data types in one CSV?**
 A: Yes!
 Map different columns to different validators.
 For example: phone column → phone validator, email column → email validator.